Mean Field Models to Regulate Carbon Emissions in Electricity Production

 In the new model, the regulator does not have a private state per se.
 It only has $2$ controls which are the carbon tax level ($\tau \in \mathbb{R}_+$) and the penalty $(c_2\in \mathbb{R}_+)$.
 Both controls are assumed to be time independent.
 This assumption is especially realistic when the period $[0,T]$ is too short for changes in regulation to make sense.
 The\textit{ cost function} of the regulator is given as:

 The first term is the cost for exceeding the pollution target $\bar P_T^*\geq\bar P_0$ announced at $t=0$.
-Since we use the notation $x_+=\max[0,x]$, there is no penalty if the terminal pollution level is below the target.
+Since we use the notation $x_+=\max(0,x)$, there is no penalty if the terminal pollution level is below the target.
 The constant $\alpha_1>0$ quantify the size of the penalty.
 The second term is the revenue from the carbon tax.
-To prevent the regulator from choosing an abusive high tax to increase their revenue, Term 3 is added to represent a reputation cost ($\alpha_2, \alpha_3>0$).
-The joint roles of Term 4 and Term 5 is to insure that matching the demand is not only incumbent on the producers, but also on the regulator by choosing $\alpha_4>0$.
-So the regulator also has the role of a system operator who can be penalized for \emph{system black-outs}, sharing their costs with the producers.
+To prevent the regulator from choosing an abusive high tax to increase their revenue, Term~3 is added to represent a reputation cost ($\alpha_2, \alpha_3>0$).
+The joint roles of Term~4 and Term~5 is to insure that the responsibility of matching the demand is not only incumbent on the producers, but also on the regulator, influencing the choice of $\alpha_4>0$.
+This is consistent with our characterization of our major player / regulator as a policy maker as well as a system operator bearing the brunt of managing the ancillary services to avoid disruptions like \textit{system black-outs}.